The John Ruskin Prize 2017: master of all trades

 About the shortlist: Selected from over 1000 entries, the final shortlist of 26 artists, makers and innovators responded to the call for contemporary Polymaths with work that defies categorisation, dissolves boundaries and has a joyous disregard for the conventions of their chosen materials and disciplines.
 The artist / scientist parallel is apparent in the shortlist but there is also evidence of traditional craft combined with social commentary, skilful material manipulation and a visual wit within the selected artworks.

-The john ruskin prize 2017: winners announced
+The john ruskin prize 2017: Master of all trades

 The winners are:

 1st Prize: Rosa Nguyen (£3000), 2nd Prize: Bethan Lloyd Worthington (£1000), Student & Graduate Award winner: Fi Smart (£1000).